 Elmer and Lucy were an elderly couple in our community.
 Elmer was a short heavyset man with a great sense of humor.
 He was friends with everyone and the sound of his laughter would alert us that he was nearby.

 Everyone took a cookie and some peaches.
 As I bit into my cookie I was surprised how hard it was.
-It was difficult trying to gnaw a bite off.
 The conversation continued as Daddy and everyone else placed their cookie in their plate and poured milk over it and spooned peaches beside it.
 I watched as Daddy tried to pry a bite of the cookie off with his spoon.
-It was too hard and as he kept visiting he kept on trying to get his spoon to cut through the cookie.
+It was too hard and as he kept visiting he kept on try to get his spoon to cut through the cookie.
 The cookie was so hard that even the milk that had been poured over it was having a hard time soaking into it.
 All of a sudden his spoon slipped and his entire cookie went flying across the table and landed in Lucy's plate.